 This AskRegs Knowledgebase Q&A was updated on January 31, 2023 to note that the COVID-19 national emergency will end on May 11, 2023.

-No. According to guidance NASFAA has now reconfirmed with ED, the school must apply the R2T4 waiver if it uses the assumption method or is otherwise aware the student withdrew from the payment period or period of enrollment within the covered period (defined below) due to COVID-19.
+No. According to guidance NASFAA has now reconfirmed with the U. S. Department of Education (ED), the school must apply the return of Title IV funds (R2T4) waiver if it uses the assumption method or is otherwise aware the student withdrew from the payment period or period of enrollment within the covered period (defined below) due to COVID-19.